Kalaloch Lodge (coming soon)

 I include the Big Cedar in this guide, because it is in the same area as the beaches and is more than worth a visit.
 The trail provides one of the most accessible places to see old growth coastal forest, with towering western redcedars that are hundreds of years old.
 The tree that most people stop to see – the Big Cedar – is estimated to be 1,000 years old.
 Part of the tree fell in 2014, and is already nursing the new growth of multiple hemlocks and other iconic PNW plants.

 Trail Description: The Big Cedar is just a few hundred feet from the parking area.
 Follow the gravel path around the tree, taking in all of the old and new growth as evidence of the cycle of life in the forest.
 The tree is now protected by a guardrail because too many people were climbing on or vandalizing the tree, but there is still plenty of room to enjoy the tree.
-Once around the tree, continue on the new gravel path for about 0.1 mile.
+Once you circle the tree, continue on the new gravel path for about 0.1 mile.
 The trail is in a ‘p’ loop, taking you through the forest and passing by several old growth cedars.
 There is a lot to see on this short trail, so take your time.

 Cell Reception: None.